MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/style-site.md

 After a new color is added to the color palette, it can be used to color components in the context menu.

 > [!NOTE]
-> For sites created in Power Pages prior to September 23, 2022 there is a known issue.
+> For sites created using Power Pages prior to September 23, 2022 there is a known issue.
 More information: [Adjusting the background color for your Power Pages site](../known-issues.md#adjusting-the-background-color-for-your-power-pages-site)

 ### See also